Sethupathy-Lab/miRquant/tutorial/TUTORIAL.md

 * SHRiMP options
   - path - path to SHRiMP executables
   - quality - quality cutoff for SHRiMP

+For the tutorial, only the paths will have to be altered.

 ####Run the chain submission script:
 From the miRquant directory: